Floi8 — From Fragmented to Unified Execution

 reflection

 The real design challenge wasn't the interface.
-It was convincing the team that a process they'd lived with for years was worth fixing.
+It was convincing a team to question a process they'd lived with for years, and align three functions, engineering, R&D, and operators, around a single source of truth.

 When something is broken long enough, it stops feeling broken.
-Making that visible was the first thing I designed.
+Making that visible, and getting three teams to agree on what "fixed" should look like, was the first thing I designed.